Third reading of the Draft Act supplementing the Police and Border Guard Act (670 SE)

 Decisions Made 1

-Bill 670 on the amendment of the Police and Border Guard Act, initiated by Riigikogu members Peeter Tali, Ando Kiviberg, Anti Haugas, and Mati Raidma, was adopted as law (49 votes in favor, 16 against).
+Bill 670, initiated by Riigikogu members Peeter Tali, Ando Kiviberg, Anti Haugas, and Mati Raidma, concerning the supplementation of the Police and Border Guard Act, was adopted as law with 49 votes in favor and 16 votes against.

 Most Active Speaker